Nonconvex Zeroth-Order Stochastic ADMM Methods with Lower Function Query Complexity: Introduction

 To simultaneously deal with the non-convex loss and non-smooth regularization, \cite{ghadimi2016mini,Huang2019faster} proposed some zeroth-order proximal stochastic gradient methods.
 However, these nonconvex zeroth-order methods still are not competent for many machine learning problems with complex nonsmooth penalties and constraints, such as the structured adversarial attack to (black-box) DNNs in \cite{xu2018structured,Huang2019zeroth} (see Fig. \ref{fig:1}).
 More recently, thus, \cite{Huang2019zeroth} proposed a class of nonconvex zeroth-order stochastic ADMM methods (\emph{i.e.}, ZO-SVRG-ADMM and ZO-SAGA-ADMM) to solve these complex problems.
 However, these zeroth-order ADMM methods suffer from high function query complexity (please see in Table \ref{tab:1}).

 In this paper, thus, we propose a class of faster zeroth-order stochastic ADMM methods with lower function query complexity to solve the following nonconvex nonsmooth problem:

-where $A\in \mathbb{R}^{l \times d}$, $B_j\in \mathbb{R}^{l\times p}$, $c\in \mathbb{R}^l$, and $\xi$ denotes a random variable that following an unknown distribution.
+where $A\in \mathbb{R}^{l \times d}$, $B_j\in \mathbb{R}^{l\times p}$ for $j\in [m]$, $c\in \mathbb{R}^l$, and $\xi$ denotes a random variable that following an unknown distribution.
+The equality constraint in the problem \eqref{eq:1} encodes structure pattern of model parameters.
 Here $f(x): \mathbb{R}^d\rightarrow \mathbb{R}$ is a \emph{nonconvex} and smooth function, and $\psi_j(y_j): \mathbb{R}^p \rightarrow \mathbb{R}$ is a convex and possibly \emph{nonsmooth} function for all $j\in [m],\ m \geq 1$.
-Here the explicit gradients of $\{f_i(x)\}_{i=1}^n$ are difficult or infeasible to obtain.
-Under this case, we need to use the zeroth-order methods \cite{Nesterov2017RandomGM,liu2018zeroth} to estimate gradient of each $f_i(x)$.
-For the problem \eqref{eq:1}, its \emph{finite-sum} subproblem generally comes from the empirical loss minimization in machine learning, and its \emph{online} subproblem generates from the expected loss minimization, where the random variable $\xi$ follows an unknown data distribution.
-Here the non-smooth regularization functions $\psi_j(y_j)$ can encode some complex superposition structures such as sparse and low-rank.
+Here the explicit gradients of $f_i(x)$ and $f(x;\xi)$ are difficult or infeasible to obtain.
+Under this case, we need to use the zeroth-order gradient estimators \cite{Nesterov2017RandomGM,liu2018zeroth} to estimate gradients of $f_i(x)$ and $f(x;\xi)$.
+For the problem \eqref{eq:1}, its \emph{finite-sum} subproblem generally comes from the empirical loss minimization in machine learning, and its \emph{online} subproblem generates from the expected loss minimization.
+Here the non-smooth regularization functions $\{\psi_j(y_j)\}_{j=1}^m$ can encode some complex superposition structures such as sparse and low-rank structure in robust principal component analysis (PCA) \cite{wright2009robust,candes2011robust}, and group-wise sparsity and within group sparsity structure in sparse group lasso \cite{simon2013sparse}.

 In fact, the problem \eqref{eq:1} includes many machine learning problems.
-When $m=1$, $A=I$, $B_1=-I$ and $c=0$, this problem will reduce to the standard \emph{regularized} risk minimization problem as follows:
+For example, when $m=1$, $A=I_d$, $B_1=-I_d$ and $c=0$, the problem \eqref{eq:1} will reduce to the standard \emph{regularized} risk minimization problem such as training deep neural networks (DNNs), defined as

-Similarly, when $m=0$ and $A=0$, the problem \eqref{eq:1} will degenerate to the standard risk minimization problem, \emph{i.e.}, the problem \eqref{eq:2} with $\psi_1(x)=0$.
-When $m\geq2$, the problem \eqref{eq:1} will become the complex risk minimization problem with \emph{multiple} penalties such as the sum of sparse and low-rank regularization.
-Meanwhile, the equality constraint in the problem \eqref{eq:1} encodes structure pattern of model parameters.
-For example, when $m=1$, $A\neq I$ denotes a sparse graph correlation matrix, $B_1=-I$, $c=0$ i.e., the equality constraint $Ax=y_1$, and $\phi_1(y_1)=\|y_1\|_1$, so the problem \eqref{eq:1} degenerates to the graph-guided fused lasso \cite{kim2009multivariate} problem.